 We are a trustworthy SRA regulated law firm and member of The Law Society.

+If your heating system in your rented accommodation is broken, you may be entitled to the compensation for housing disrepair.
 Your heating system is important to both the structure of the house, and to your health.
 If your heating breaks down in the winter for an extended period of time, hypothermia can set in which could prove fatal.

 Broken heating can damage the structure of the house, too.
 We experience an average of 13 days of rain or snow in a typical December in the UK.
 With no heating to remove the damp and cold from your house, mould and mildew can quickly set in.
 A continually damp, wet house produces mould spores and mould spores produce toxins.